Roopraj591/Terra-Buchi/README.md

 1. Open the [Live Demo](https://terrabuchi.web.app).
 2. Click "Connect Wallet" to authenticate using MetaMask.
 3. Explore the game world and interact with objects by pressing space to dig holes and mint nft/fts and enter enterkey to interact with the npc.
+4. To mint the unique alloy nft's you have to first defeat an enemy.
+5. You can select your weapons during game before battle scene by pressing X.
+6. During battle you can drag and drop the alloys into the weapons to increase the damage dealt on the enemy.
-4. Mint NFTs directly from the game interface.
+7. Mint NFTs directly from the game interface.
-5. See you assets on the My Assets page
+8. See you assets on the My Assets page
-6. View all the minted nft's by all the players on the server in the NFT Showcase section
+9. View all the minted nft's by all the players on the server in the NFT Showcase section

 ## Contract Addresses